Tempo · BPM page

 90 BPM is a slower tempo perfect for warm-ups and deeper grooves.
 DJs often use this tempo to build atmosphere and create space for vocal elements.

 When mixing at 90 BPM, harmonic compatibility becomes crucial.
 Our collection includes tracks across various Camelot keys, allowing for smooth harmonic transitions.
-The energy distribution (80 high, 256 medium, 53 low energy tracks) provides flexibility for different moments in your DJ set.
+The energy distribution (300 high, 1028 medium, 362 low) provides flexibility for different moments in your set.

 Whether you're planning a deep, groovy journey, these 90 BPM tracks offer the perfect foundation.
 Use the related tempo suggestions above to explore creative mixing techniques and expand your sonic palette.